 I work in the summer and sell prints of my work to tourists.
 That pays my bills, takes me abroad all winter, and puts money in the bank at the end of the year!

-Other Places to Sell Your Art: Final Thoughts
+Alternative Places to Sell Art: Final Thoughts

 To succeed as an artist you have to be willing to put in the work, be flexible, and be open to new ways of selling your art.
 The online world is not the answer to everything, it’s just another revenue stream, not an end in itself.